lxutree/cart/README.md

 'reg.R' is the function for regression tree

-'tutorial.rmd' is the R markdown file to explain CART step by step with examples
+'tutorial.rmd' is the R markdown file to explain CART step by step with a classification problem.